Care & Treatment

 Women who don’t want to use topical estrogen may find some symptom relief with non-hormonal vaginal moisturizers (such as Replens), or by using lubricants during intercourse.
 However, the moisturizers do not reverse vaginal thinning.

 An alternative for women who do not want to use topical hormones is the oral medication ospemifene.
 This medication was approved by the U.S. Food and Drug Administration (FDA) in 2013 to treat moderate to severe pain during intercourse caused by vaginal changes.
 However, there is no information yet on its long-term safety.
 Negative side effects include hot flashes and increased risk of thromboembolism (blood clots).

-Testosterone is the primary male sex hormone, but its use may also help women.
-Patches may help with the decreased desire associated with aging, but there is limited information on the long-term safety of using patches for women.
-There is a new treatment (flibanserin) for low sexual desire disorder in women before menopause.
-However, its role in increasing libido in women after menopause is unclear (older women were not included in the research studies).
+While testosterone is primarily a male sex hormone, its use may also help women with decreased libido.
+Testosterone patches may help with the decreased sexual desire associated with aging, but there is limited information on the long-term safety of using testosterone patches for women.

 For men, loss of libido may also improve with testosterone treatment.
 However, this is accompanied by some risks, so it must be considered carefully.
 A popular way of taking testosterone is by using a patch or gel that is applied to the skin.
 Testosterone can also be injected.
-However, testosterone can cause liver or prostate problems and raise red blood cell counts, so anyone taking it should have a blood test to check liver function and blood counts before starting (and then every six months while treatment continues).
-Your prostate should also be checked periodically because testosterone can make it grow.
+However, testosterone can cause liver and prostate problems and raise red blood cell counts, so anyone taking it should have a blood test to check liver function and blood counts before starting (and then every six months while treatment continues).
+Your prostate should also be checked periodically because testosterone can make it grow, possibly leading to bladder obstruction and urinary problems.
 Water retention may also occur when taking testosterone.